 "All married couples will be subject to the same federal rules, claims and exemptions," says James Windsor, certified public accountant in Ann Arbor, Mich.

-The IRS recommends that newly married couples notify the Social Security Administration, employers, the U.S. Postal Service as well as the IRS itself of any name and address changes resulting from marriage.
+The IRS recommends that newly married couples notify the Social Security Administration, employers, and the IRS itself of any name and address changes resulting from marriage.
 Update tax withholding by filing a new form W-4 with your employer, so changes in your household income are reflected in payroll deductions.

 Even if you chose the standard deduction in the past, it may now be more beneficial to you as a couple to itemize your deductions.
 When you use TurboTax to prepare your taxes, we can help you choose the best tax filing status and deduction method for your unique situation.